 Another technique for technical debt is testing and code reviews.
 As critical as testing for the software development process, is a culture of code reviews.
 No matter how much and how rigorous testing you conduct, an independent fresh look can help spot missed typos, bugs, edge cases, etc.

 An integral part here is automated tests.
 99% of engineers agree this is the best way to avoid bugs.
-In essence, automated testing is a bunch of individual tests – as automated scripts, to double-check the code and validate the system in entirety.
+In essence, automated testing is a bunch of individual tests – as automated scripts, to double-check the code and validate the system in its entirety.

 Apropos, one of the universal rules is making legacy code understandable because you’ll get legacy code no matter what.
-Organized, clean and apprehendable code will not leave new developers baffled when they get to it months or years later.
-As “to-do” is sort of programmers’ inside joke, and different developers have different coding styles, a source control system could be a handy artifact, providing a history of changes and explanations.
+Organized, clean, and apprehendable code will not leave new developers baffled when they get to it months or years later.
+As “to-do” is a sort of programmers’ inside joke, and different developers have different coding styles, a source control system could be a handy artifact, providing a history of changes and explanations.

 And naturally, in some cases, there is no need to repay technical debt.
 It is simply not worth the effort when debt is related to prototypes, experimental projects, systems approaching termination, or migration from a legacy system to a new one.

-Adding few lines of code here or there to fix a bug or to add a new unplanned feature is a common thing.
+Adding a few lines of code here or there to fix a bug or to add a new unplanned feature is a common thing.
 It then accumulates, your codebase becomes messy and, eventually, you’ll just have to restructure the code to make it orderly.

 This is called refactoring, and you’ve probably seen it many times in relation to technical debt.
 In fact, as soon as the project has been designed and launched, refactoring becomes the only way to reduce technical debt.
 It can speed things up, though as in any sizeable code there is always a place and reason for refactoring, the key is to do it in the right places.

 Often both project managers and developers are reluctant to code refactoring, because, in their words, it doesn’t fix bugs, it is too risky and takes time, or the existing code works fine.
 So, before doing it, you better get everyone “on the same page” about it.
-When all recognize the value of refactoring, as well as acknowledge the technical debt, there’s a chance of positive outcome.
+When all recognize the value of refactoring, as well as acknowledge the technical debt, there’s a chance of a positive outcome.

 Technical debt isn’t necessarily a bad thing, it just has to be a conscious decision.
-With financial debt, to manage it you lessen interest payments – the same goes for technical debt.
-Remember to focus on three aspects: people, technology, and processes.